-Why worry about data management?
+Where can you learn about data management?

 - Managing Your Data (University of Minnesota) - Provides information regarding the importance of managing your data, as well as a number presentations, slides, and workshops covering a variety of topics related to data management.

-- NIH Data Sharing Policy (National Institutes of Health) - Includes information on regulations involving data sharing, as well as a number of statements from the NIH on data management (last revisions made in 2007).
+- NIH Data Sharing Policy (National Institutes of Health) - Includes information on regulations involving data sharing, as well as a number of statements from NIH on data management (last revisions made in 2007).

 - Nature Special Report on Big Data - This special report links to a series of new articles, reviews, columns, and essays published by Nature relating to Big Data.
-Featured pieces include information regarding trends, economics of data, and history.
+Featured pieces include information regarding trends, economics of data and history.